MathuxNY-73/hackerrank-problems/Mathematics/README.md

 - [X] Find a third working solution on the sample input.
 Solution cannot include division as we lose precision.
 Remaining way is to build the Pascal Triangle.
 - [X] Submitted solution.
 Got correct
 - [X] Challenge solved

+## Coinage
+This is a mathematics challenge from hackerrank.
+The goal is to find the number of combinations of coins to make a certain amount with constraints on the number of coins available.
+I tried to solve this problem using the C language [Problem link](https://www.hackerrank.com/challenges/coinage/problem).
+As of September 17<sup>th</sup>, 2018 :
+- [X] Find a first working solution on the sample input
+- [X] Submitted solution.
+Got Timeout on bigger TestCase
+- [ ] Challenge solved